- Public Works

-Plowing of sidewalks or paths near schools is given plowing precedence, followed by sidewalks adjacent to major thoroughfares and secondary pathways.
-View a map of the sidewalks that are plowed by the city.
+Sidewalks and paths near schools are given plowing precedence.
+Followed by sidewalks adjacent to major thoroughfares and secondary pathways.
+View a map of the sidewalks the city plows.

-Hennepin County clears the snow and ice from the county roads within Maple Grove.
-For issues related to snow removal on a county road, please call 612-596-0299.
-View a simplified online map of county roads.
+County roads: Hennepin County clears the snow and ice from the county roads within Maple Grove.
+Please call Hennepin County at 612-596-0299 with any issues.
+View a simplified map of county roads.

-- Parking on city streets is prohibited following a snowfall of 2" or greater until the roadway has been cleared curb-to-curb.
+- Parking on city streets is prohibited following a snowfall of 2 inches or greater until the roadway has been cleared curb-to-curb.

 - Per Minnesota state statute, it is unlawful to plow snow onto the road.

-- Place all recycling bins, garbage bins, basketball hoops, and all other obstructions at least 5' into the driveway to lessen the possibility of damage or tipping during snowplowing.
+- Place all recycling bins, garbage bins, basketball hoops, and all other obstructions at least 5 feet into the driveway to lessen the possibility of damage or tipping during snowplowing.

 - The owner and/or the occupant is required to clear the sidewalks in front of or adjacent to their property within 12 hours after the snow has stopped falling.
 (Ordinance Sec.
 14-126)

-- The placement of the mailbox in relation to the curb is very important in avoiding possible damage to the mailbox and/or post.
-Maple Grove follows the United States Postal Service guidelines when it comes to mailbox placement.
-These guidelines are as follows:
+Mailbox placement in relation to the curb is important in avoiding possible damage to the mailbox and/or post.
+The City of Maple Grove follows the United States Postal Service (USPS) guidelines as follows:

-- Mailboxes, as well as any accessory paper boxes, must be mounted at a minimum height of 41 inches above the street level to reduce the possibility of damage during winter snowplowing operations.
+- Mailboxes and any accessory paper boxes must be mounted at a minimum height of 41 inches above the street level to reduce the possibility of damage during winter snowplowing operations.

 - Paper boxes mounted below mailboxes do not allow for snow equipment to pass under and can cause an indirect hit to the mailbox.
-Paper boxes will not be fixed when being struck and/or mounted lower than USPS recommendations.
+The city will not fix paper boxes when struck and/or mounted lower than USPS recommendations.

-- It is the responsibility of the homeowner to clear snow around the mailbox.
+- The homeowner is responsible for clearing snow around the mailbox.
 The city will not replace mailboxes or posts damaged due to the weight of the snow.

-For more information and tips, watch the CCX Media new story about Maple Grove snow removal.
+For more information and tips, watch the CCX Media news story about Maple Grove snow removal.